French Bulldog owner pleads for return of 2 stolen dogs – KION546

 Click here for updates on this story

-OAKLAND, California (KPIX) — (KPIAn Oakland pet owner is hoping to get her pets back safely after thieves stole her two French Bulldogs Saturday morning.
+OAKLAND, California (KPIX) — An Oakland pet owner is hoping to get her pets back safely after thieves stole her two French Bulldogs Saturday morning.

 It’s the latest in a string of robberies and thefts in the Bay Area targeting the breed.